-David is a Fellow of Financial Advice New Zealand and holds a Graduate Diploma in Business Studies (endorsed Personal Financial Planning) (GradDipBusStud PFP) from Massey University.
+David holds a Graduate Diploma in Business Studies (endorsed Personal Financial Planning) (GradDipBusStud PFP) from Massey University.

 Alun Rees-Williams - MInstD

 Alun joined the financial services sector in 1991.
 He has been a director of NZBritannia group companies since they were incorporated and has been central in the growth of the companies to a level where they now administer funds in excess of \$700,000,000, representing the investments of some 5,000 members as at the date of this document.